Adhoc Testing with in Software Testing with Example

 Point to Remember about Adhoc Testing.

-• Testing the application randomly without referring to any kind of formal document like test scenarios, and test cases are called Adhoc testing.
+• Testing the application randomly without referring to any kind of formal document like test scenarios andd test cases is called Adhoc testing.

-• To increase the test coverage we do Adhoc testing.
+• To increase the test coverage w, do ad hoc testing.

-• The advantage of doing ad-hoc testing is to check for the completeness of testing and find out the defect which is not planned.
+• The advantage of doing ad-hoc testing is to check for the completeness of testing and find out the defect that is not planned.

 Team,